Bozhi-Wu/TIFFAlign/README.md

 1. Choose the **File Extension** (`sbx` or `tiff`).
 2. Select a **Folder** containing `.sbx` or `.tif`/`.tiff` files.
    - The files can exist in subfolders as `rglob` is used to find the files.
-   - For the sessions to be concatenated in the correct order, please name the files so that they can be easily sorted with the python `sorted` function.
+   - For the sessions to be concatenated in the correct order, please name the files so that they can be easily sorted with the python `sorted` function (e.g., by adding leading numbers like 000, 001, etc.)
    - For `.sbx` files, the corresponding `.mat` metadata files are also required.
    - For the very first time, it will read and compute and mean frames for the first 100 frames of each session.
 These will be cached into `mean_frames.pkl` for future reload.
    - If there is an existing alignment parameter file `params_all.pkl` in the folder, it will be automatically loaded.
 3. Pick a **Reference Session** and a **Moving Session**.
    - The reference session is shown in grayscale, while the moving session is overlaid using the *inferno* colormap.
    - Use the alpha slider to adjust transparency and better visualize the alignment.
-   - When saving, the reference session remains unchanged; only the moving session is adjusted.
+   - When saving, the reference session remains unchanged; only the moving sessions will be adjusted.
 4. Adjust alignment using the **Sliders**:
    - X Shift
    - Y Shift
    - Rotation
+   - Scaling
-   - Alpha (transparency)
+   - Alpha (Transparency)
 5. Save alignment parameters for later use.
 6. Export the aligned file with **Save Aligned TIFF**.
    - Files are read using `memmap` by default for efficiency.